rafaelromao/keyboards/src/zmk/boards/handwired/boards/shields/cygnus/readme.md

 #### Flash

+- Connect the left half, put it in bootloader mode and copy the file `build/artifacts/cygnus_left-zmk.uf2` to the drive NICENANO.
+Wait for the drive to be disconnected.
-- Connect the keyboard, put it in bootloader mode and copy the file `build/artifacts/cygnus-zmk.uf2` to the drive NICENANO.
+- Connect the right half, put it in bootloader mode and copy the file `build/artifacts/cygnus_right-zmk.uf2` to the drive NICENANO.
 Wait for the drive to be disconnected.

 ## Keymap